 Greetings, fellow Newsletters!
 May you always be in good health.

-Some of the articles above are a small part of the research on the use of data mining.
-To get more information, readers can visit the IAES International Journal of Artificial Intelligence (IJ-AI) page and read articles for FREE via the following link https://ijai.iaescore.com/.
+The above articles are a small part of the research on the need for environmental health awareness.
+To get more information, readers can visit the International Journal of Public Health Science (IJPHS) page and read articles for FREE through the following link: https://ijphs.iaescore.com/.